webexpress-framework/WebExpress/docs/development_guide.md

 |lib              |This directory contains the libraries.
 |runtimes         |Contains the platform-dependent libraries.
 |rid              |A runtime identifier (RID) of the supported runtime (see .NET Runtime Identifier (RID) catalog).
 Each supported runtime is created in its own directory.
+|settings         |The settings files (json) of the plugins.
+On installation they are deployed to the settings directory of the server, see [Plugin settings](#plugin-settings).
 |licences         |Storage location of all third-party licenses and your own license.
 |readme.md        |The description of the package contents for the user.
 |packagename.spec |The specification of the package.